AusClimateService/qqscale/old_code/README.md

 3. The Climate Innovation Hub came into being and Raktima and Vassili started writing a python version (see `python/`).
    It implements the same improved method as the previous fortran method that Marcus and Craig developed.

+These methods are documented on the [CCiA website](https://www.climatechangeinaustralia.gov.au/en/obtain-data/application-ready-data/scaling-methods/) and also in a [CAWCR Technical Report](http://www.bom.gov.au/research/publications/cawcrreports/CTR_034.pdf).